hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 must already have an agent and be capable of creating DIDs and endpoints at which they are prepared to interact.
 It is desirable but not strictly required that inviters have the ability to help the invitee with the process and/or costs associated with acquiring an agent capable of participating in the ecosystem.
 For example, inviters may often be sponsoring institutions.
-The inviter sends a `exchange-response` message at the end of the _share_ phase.
+The inviter sends a `response` message at the end of the _share_ phase.

 The _invitee_ has less preconditions; the only requirement is that this party be capable of receiving invitations over traditional communication channels of some type, and acting on it in a way that leads to successful interaction.
-The invitee sends a `exchange-request` message at the beginning of the _share_ phase.
+The invitee sends a `request` message at the beginning of the _share_ phase.

 In cases where both parties already possess SSI capabilities, deciding who plays the role of inviter and invitee might be a casual matter of whose phone is handier.